Region: North & Central Asia

 • Where you will apply for your visa (for Visa on Arrival – Tashkent International Airport)

-Once the LOI has been processed a copy will be sent to you.
-You can then begin the process of applying for your visa if you are applying in advance.
+Once the LOI has been processed a copy will be sent to you or your tour leader.
+You can then begin the process of applying for your visa if you are getting it in advance.
 LOIs are valid for a 3 months period so you must apply for your visa within 3 months of the LOI being issued.
 Remember that LOIs are NOT the actual visa.
 Visas are the responsibility of the traveller and separate from the trip price.
 Costs will vary depending on your nationality and place of application.
-How and where you apply for your Uzbekistan visa will depend on how you enter the country.
+How and where you apply for your Uzbekistan visa will depend on how you enter the country – please see the trip specific advice below.

 APPLYING FOR YOUR VISA